spiral/docs/security/authentication.md

 The framework includes the set of components to authorize users via temporary or permanent tokens from different sources and safely manage user context.

-> The component does not enforce any specific User entity interface and does not limit application to HTTP scope only
+> The component does not enforce any specific User entity interface and does not limit the application to HTTP scope only
 > (GRPC auth is possible as well).

 ## Principle of Work